Common Law Marriage States

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 A common law marriage is an informal marriage where couples do not have a marriage license, marriage ceremony, or marriage certificate.
-But if unmarried couples meet specific requirements (according to state law), they are considered legally married.
+These couples must meet the requirements in their state before the state will recognize their common law marriage.

 Only a handful of states have common law marriages.
 A few other states have limited common law marriage.
-What is the purpose of common law marriage?
-Why does it matter?
+What is the purpose of common law marriage and why is it significant?

-If you have been in a long-term relationship but never filled out the paperwork to get officially married, you could still be entitled to reap the benefits available for married couples.
-A piece of paper should not stand in your way.
+If you have been in a long-term relationship but never completed the paperwork to get officially married, you could still be entitled to the same benefits available for married couples, depending on your state.

 The benefits of common law marriage include: